National Diet and Nutrition Survey (NDNS)

 Fruit and vegetables

-Consumption of oily fish was well below the recommended one portion a week for all age groups.
+The mean for the consumption of oily fish remained well below the recommended level in all age groups.

 Red meat and processed meat

 For adults aged 19-64 years, consumption of red meat and processed meat showed a downward trend over the 9 years.

 Over the 9 years, the proportion of children consuming sugar-sweetened soft drinks fell significantly.
 For those children who drank sugar-sweetened soft drinks, intake also fell significantly over the 9 years.
 Despite this, average intakes in all age and sex groups continued to exceed recommendations.

 Saturated fatty acids